Version 3.0 of Worship: Leading & Preaching website is now available at https://elearning.methodist.org.uk/.

-The main difference in WLP 3.0 is a complete overhaul of the ways portfolios are created and assessed.
-We have worked long and hard to eliminate the use of Word and PDF forms and the need to upload portfolios using Zip.
+The main change in WLP 3.0 is in the way portfolios are created and assessed.
+We have eliminated most of the Word and PDF forms which were complicated to use, and the need to upload portfolios using Zip.
 A document detailing the changes can be downloaded here:

 WLP 3.0 Release Note - a technical description of the main features of WLP 3.0.

 Note that there is no change to the learning content of the course.
 WLP 3.0 is designed to make using the course easier and more enjoyable, and to remove more obstacles to learning.

 These are the essential guides for students and all involved with WLP 3.0:

 In WLP 3.0, portfolios are built and assessed entirely online in an area of the student's account called the Project Workspace.
 Here are two step-by-step guides for students and their tutors on using the Project Workspace:

 PDF versions (mainly for Apple device users) are here:

 Some guidance for all those involved with quarterly assessed services, especially for WLP 3.0:

 Frequently Asked Questions (FAQ)

 I have already started on the current version of the course, can I transfer to WLP 3.0?